malthee/evolutionary-diffusion-ars/README.md

 ## Installation
 1. Install Python https://www.python.org/downloads/
-2. Navigate to the `evolutionary-diffusion-ars` folder and install the `requirements.txt` with `pip install -r requirements.txt`.
-3. (CUDA, Windows only) Windows needs additional special treatment for the `pytorch` package.
+2. (CUDA, Windows only) Windows needs additional special treatment for the `pytorch` package.
 For windows using CUDA, execute `_windows_install.bat`.
+2. (Others only) Navigate to the `evolutionary-diffusion-ars` folder and install the `requirements.txt` with `pip install -r requirements.txt`.
-4. Define the `.env` variables
+3. Define the `.env` variables

 Required Environment Variables.
 Can be provided in a `.env` file in the root of the project:
 * ED_BLOB_CONTAINER_NAME - Azure Blob Storage Container Name